pypsa-meets-earth/pypsa-earth/README.md

 ## Documentation

-Specific documentation for PyPSA-Zambia is under development.
+Specific documentation for PyPSA-Zambia is under development [here](https://pypsa-zambia.readthedocs.io/en/latest/index.html).
 General documentation for PyPSA-Earth is available [here](https://pypsa-earth.readthedocs.io/en/latest/index.html) and can be used to get information on installation and customisation procedures, design of the model and philosophy of the workflow, as well as to access tutorial and support materials.

 ## Collaborators